parinfer/parinfer.js/lib/doc/integrating.md

 ## When to process text?

 Process the text after a change OR a cursor movement.
-Since a change always results in a cursor movement, make sure to only process after the change.
+If a change AND a cursor movement both occur, make sure they are handled together.
 You can see an example of this being handled [here](https://github.com/shaunlebron/parinfer-codemirror/blob/37b36/parinfer-codemirror.js#L331-L344) to prevent double-processing.